Tweet of the Day: Book Review: Let the Right One In

 Normandy SR-2, Port Observation Deck, Space Dock 1, Arcturus Station

 Ash took another sip from her glass.
 A synth heavy pop song from Illumiun played in the background.
-Behind he, as seen through the window of the ship’s lounge, dock workers in space suits flew by, putting the finishing touches to the Normandy’s new paint scheme.
+Behind them, as seen through the window of the ship’s lounge, dock workers in space suits flew by, putting the finishing touches to the Normandy’s new paint scheme.
 The Observation Deck was the only place on the ship that she felt comfortable.
 She could have used the Captain’s quarters, but….

 It still has his…scent.
 His quarters, his ship, I’m just a caretaker.